e271828e/Flight.jl/prototypes/kernel/NOTES.md

   and a 34-face surface (past the 32-wide threshold where Base's tuple `map` leaves its inlined path, which the generated merge never touches) drains as free as a two-face one.
-- **Termination is a state with a record, never an exception.** Every ended run answers "why did it stop?" through `termination(sim)`: `:t_end` with the final frame top, `:stop_on` with the first holding face in declaration order and the boundary time of the very snapshot that held it, `:control_stop` one tag whichever task spoke the word, `:error` with the cause retained.
-The record is `nothing` unless the lifecycle is terminal, and `init!` clears it with the trajectory.
+- **Termination is a state with a typed record, never an exception (D-203).**
+  Every ended run answers "why did it stop?" and "how did the stop go?" through `termination(sim)`: `EndTimeReached` with the final frame top, `ModelRequestedStop` carrying the first holding face in declaration order and the boundary time of the very snapshot that held it, `ControlRequestedStop` carrying its issuer — `:code` for calling code, the device's name when a handle or its `should_abort` spoke, first CAS wins — and `LoopError` with the cause retained.
+The record is `nothing` unless the lifecycle is terminal, `init!` clears it with the trajectory, and its residue holds what landed past the final account: the tests pin the `DeviceJoinTimeout` entry (who/timeout/t/boundary) on the loop's record for an abandoned join, the pre-spawn `DeviceCrash` on a `should_abort` init failure's zero-frame run, and the empty vector on a clean tail.
 - **A stop face ends the run at its own boundary — `t*` included.** The boundary-detected face ends the run at the sweep that saw it (frame 4 for a ramp crossing 0.35 at h = 0.1, never t_end's frame); the localized one